mathjax/MathJax/docs/html/_sources/configuration.txt

-in its footer, so that MathJax will delay setting up until the footer is reached, but will not have to wait until images and other files are laoded.
+in its footer, so that MathJax will delay setting up until the footer is reached, but will not have to wait until images and other files are loaded.
 If you have ``text/x-mathjax-config`` script tags within the main body of the document, MathJax will read and process those before continuing its startup.
 In this way you can use a default configuration that can be modified on a page-by-page basis.